OHIO-ECT/ECT-Lab-Introduction/tasks/Task-SSH.md

 1. The gHost uses the current version of Ubuntu, which is a distribution of Linux that often uses a GUI like Windows and Mac.

-2. Open the ghost Terminal from the task bar on the right of the gHost desktop.
+2. On the gHost open a Terminal from the task bar on the right of the gHost desktop.
 ![](./images/image4.png)

 3. Ensure that the prompt shows something **similar to**: ``itsvm@ITS-2300-GNS3-000-bc012345``